-[[As the eQTL studies are done on larger and larger datasets, new (probably population specific) eQTLs are going to be identified which will increase leaking identifying information.]]
+[[There is also utility satisfying differential privacy: Our study is useful for understanding which utility to hide and which to reveal.]]

-[[How does this framework compare to other formalities?
-For example differential privacy?
-Differential privacy is about release mechanisms in statistical databases.
-Our analysis is about release of datasets.
-It is similar but differential privacy does not enable quantification of the leakage.]]
+Compared to other formalities, our study aims more to characterize the leakage of individual identifying information.
+Differential privacy formality, for example, aims at proposing release mechanisms for statistical databases where the mechanism guarantees that queries return results such that the probability of identifying a specific individual’s contribution to the result is vanishingly small.
+In order to maximize the utility of the biological data, it is, however, necessary to analyze the points of sensitive information leakage so that one can design the utility maximizing release mechanisms [19].
+Our study contributes to quantifying the individual identifying information leakage.

-[[There is also utility satisfying differential privacy.
-Our study enables understanding which utility to hide and which to reveal.]]
+[[As the eQTL studies are done on larger and larger datasets, new (probably population specific) eQTLs are going to be identified which will increase leaking identifying information.]] [[The leakage of individual identification from gene expression datasets is rather complicated to analyze: The quantification method that we presented here is an underestimation of the leakage since it utilizes perfect matching of the predicted genotypes to the individual genotypes.
+With increasing efforts to identify the correlation of the genetic variation to quantifiable phenotypes.]]

 [[External information: 1 bits of gender information can be easily predicted from ; how does this change vulnerability; this justifies the fact that we need “buffering” in anonymization to protect against unaccounted external information that may cause increased vulnerability.]]

-We also presented a simple approach for identification of individuals that utilizes extremity based genotype prediction.
+We also introduced a simple yet effective approach for identification of individuals.
+The approach utilizes extremity based genotype prediction.
 When employed in the individual identification framework, this simple approach renders a very significant number of individuals vulnerable.
 This illustrates the amount the viability of individual identification from gene expression datasets.

 METHODS